 Get to know Propeller’s world-class team in our ongoing employee spotlight series.
-Today, we speak with Mohammed Morsi, who serves as a client success engineer on the customer success team.
+Today, we speak with Mohammed Morsi, who serves as a customer success engineer on the customer success team.
 He’s based out of our Denver, Colorado, office.

 What do you do at Propeller?